Canon EOS R3 at a glance:

 It’s not just the autofocus system that’s impressive, either.
 This is a ludicrously fast camera that handles brilliantly and delivers excellent image quality, not only in raw, but also JPEG files direct from the camera.
 It’s something of a low-light demon too, giving perfectly usable results at very high ISO settings, while including excellent in-body stabilisation.
 As a result, it’ll nail the shot in conditions where other cameras would struggle.

 Of course, even for most enthusiast users the EOS R3 is overkill.
-You can buy the brilliant EOS R6 for less than half the price, and spend the money saved on some very nice lenses.
+You can buy the brilliant EOS R6 II for considerably less ($3513/£2799, and spend the money saved on some very nice lenses.
 But for Canon users who demand the ultimate speed and autofocus performance, it’s the camera to get.

 Find more great full-frame cameras in our guide to the best full-frame mirrorless cameras.